-Distinctive green dots are now on public transport to show you the safest places to sit and stand.
+Distinctive green dots on public transport highlight the safest places to sit and stand.
 A ‘No dot, no spot’ rule applies - this means if there’s no room to travel and maintain social distancing safely, you may be asked to wait for the next service.
 Passengers still need to leave a space or an empty seat between themselves.

 Automated Pedestrian Crossings

 Pedestrian crossings have now been automated, removing the requirement to press a button to activate the set of traffic lights.

 Businesses are requested to show their commitment to COVID Safety and keeping our community safe by completing a COVID-19 Safety Plan and registering as a COVID Safe business.
 Once registered, a business may display a COVID Safe Logo onsite at their premises, and online, to ensure customers feel confident that they are taking every measure to keep them safe.

 Following public health guidelines, a physical distance of 1.5 metres has been put in place to stop the spread of COVID-19.
 Businesses such as supermarkets, shopping centres, restaurants and cafes have designated signs to indicate the 1.5 metre distance required.

 As at 23 June, the one person per four square metre rule has been re-introduced for all indoor and outdoor venues.
 Please see the latest advice here.